 Teaching preschoolers dental health can be challenging to say the least.
-My daughter doesn’t mind brushing her teach, but someday I think it will be more difficult for her to understand WHY it’s so important to brush her teeth.
+Our morning routines are tough.
+My daughter doesn’t mind brushing her teeth, but someday I think it will be more difficult for her to understand WHY it’s so important to brush her teeth.
 Many years ago, I taught 3-5 years olds and I will never forget how much fun we had learning about dental health.
 Sounds boring, but I promise there are several ways to get children excited about dental health that I will share with you now.

 Fun activities to teach preschoolers dental health